daveterry76/quiz-app/README.md

  Here is a live working demo of the app: https://daveterry76.github.io/quiz-app/

 ## Technologies
-This application was developed using the following technoligies
+This application was developed using the following technologies

 - HTML
 - CSS